DoriCastilla/Eramba-virtual-machine/Establish and config an Eramba VM with static IP in VMware Workstation using Putty.md

 ```
 <sub>Ctrol+C to stop it.</sub>

-### Set a Static IP address in your eramba VMguest using Putty
+### Set a Static IP address in your eramba VMguest using Putty:

 Start PuTTY, and:
 - enter the IP address